 1. Select the gentle cycle and use warm water.
 Then, add an extra cold water rinse.

-2. Add a small amount of detergent...
+2. Add a small amount of detergent.

 3. Tumble the pillows dry on low heat, fluffing and turning them often.
-Stop the dryer a few

-times throughout the cycle to fluff them and break up lumps by hand.”
+4. Stop the dryer a few times throughout the cycle to fluff them and break up lumps by hand.”

 Note the generalizations in all this “advise”...

-Of course, there will always be those who'll claim that they've always washed their substantially down and down/feather mix bed pillows and they come out "just fine”.
+Of course, there will always be those who'll claim that they've always washed their down and down/feather mix bed pillows and they come out "just fine”.

-For those who believe that washing their pillows is “just fine”, we say: “if that works for you, jump right in.”
+For those who believe that washing their pillows is “just fine”, we say: if that works for you, jump right in.

 And it makes no difference whether you or your dry cleaner uses a front load home washer, a top load home washer or a large industrial/commercial washer.

-And it makes no difference whether you add one or more of the following to your washing routine: baking soda, bleach, dishwashing liquid, hydrogen peroxide, laundry detergent, lavender oil, non-chlorine bleach, regular vinegar, sodium bicarbonate, stain removing liquids and white vinegar.
+And it makes no difference whether you add one or more of the following to your washing routine: baking soda, bleach, dishwashing liquid, hydrogen peroxide, laundry detergent, lavender oil, non-chlorine bleach, regular vinegar, sodium bicarbonate, stain removing liquids and/or white vinegar.

-And the both the exterior shells and the interior fill might have developed an odor due to perspiration, saliva, blood, hair oil, creams, lotions, and an army of bacterial and viral pathogens (bacteria and viruses that can cause disease).
+And both the exterior shells and the interior fill might have developed an odor due to perspiration, saliva, blood, hair oil, creams, lotions, and an army of bacterial and viral pathogens (bacteria and viruses that can cause disease).

 Why do we say that?

 One of RAVE FabriCARE’s specialities is restoring yellowed/dingy/stained garments that were originally white to as close to their original condition and brightness as possible.
-Using a wide array of water-based and solvent-based processes that we’ve refined over a 35 year period.
+Using a wide array of water-based and solvent-based processes that we’ve refined over a 35+ year period.

+Come on!
 Really?

-It’s one thing to consider washing your substantially down and down/feather mix bed pillows if your objective is to “clean” the exterior pillow shell.
+It’s one thing to consider washing your down and down/feather mix bed pillows if your objective is to “clean” the exterior pillow shell.

 But it’s quite another thing to believe that washing the entire pillow will: